 We have evaluated the diagnostic efficacy of two new nonfasting diagnostic markers of hyperglycemia, specifically glycated albumin (GA) and fructosamine.
 We found that glycated albumin performs better as a diagnostic test than fructosamine.
 In addition, we reported that the diagnostic efficacy of A1C combined with GA is ~70% this is as good as the sensitivity of A1C combined with fasting plasma glucose.
 The public health advantage of A1C combined with GA is that the detection of glycemic status, will not require fasting and therefore the opportunity for widespread screening for diabetes will be increased.
 Our next focus is identifying the African immigrants with hyperglycemia not detected by either A1C or GA and figuring out why.

 An additional important and unique of our work is that we are evaluating the reproducibility of the OGTT, as well as fasting plasma glucose (FPG), A1C, GA and fructosamine in the diagnosis of hyperglycemia in African immigrants.
-Our preliminary results are that the results of the OGTT as a diagnostic test are very reproducible.
-For FPG and A1C, the diagnostic sensitivity is very low and that this low sensitivity does not improve with repeated testing.
+Our preliminary results are that the results of the OGTT as a diagnostic test are very reproducible for the detection of diabetes but not prediabetes.
+For both FPG and A1C, the diagnostic sensitivity is very low and that this low sensitivity does not improve with repeated testing.
 Data on the reproducibility of GA and fructosamine is pending.

 Effect of SCT, HbC trait and G6PD deficiency on the diagnostic efficacy of A1C

 G6PD Deficiency was recognized by genetic studies to be associated with low A1C levels even in the presence of hyperglycemia.
 This finding needs to be tested clinically.
-Therefore we sought permission to test this and even though the number of African immigrants who have been evaluated to date are few (n=24), this appears to be true.
+Therefore, we sought permission to test this and even though the number of African immigrants who have been evaluated to date are few, this appears to be true.
 Consecutive testing of African immigrants who have G6PD deficiency should yield the answer.

 Psychosocial determinants of diabetes and heart disease in African immigrants